The Employment Law Review: Netherlands

 - any applicable CBA or scheme made by or on behalf of a competent authority or applicable employment conditions as set forth in Section 8 or Section 8a of the Placement of Personnel by Intermediaries Act;

-- whether the employment contract is a temporary employment contract as defined in Section 690 of Book 7 of the Civil Code, a payroll contract as defined in Section 692 of Book 7 of the Civil Code or whether the employment contract concerns an on-call contract as defined in Section 628a, Paragraphs 9 and 10 of Book 7 of the Civil Code; and
+- whether the employment contract is a temporary employment contract as defined in Section 690 of Book 7 of the DCC, a payroll contract as defined in Section 692 of Book 7 of the DCC or whether the employment contract concerns an on-call contract as defined in Section 628a, Paragraphs 9 and 10 of Book 7 of the DCC; and

-- if the employee will work outside the Netherlands for a period in excess of one month, further information, as required.
+- if the employee is to work outside the Netherlands for a period in excess of one month, further information, as required.